Automatic-Ingest-Digital-Archives/SCALA/RODA/AIP Interpretation Manual/README.md

 ### Wellformedness check

-Checked that the received SIP is well formed, complete and that no unexpected files were included.
+Checks that the received SIP is well formed, complete and that no unexpected files were included.

 Agents involved: EARKSIP2ToAIPPlugin, user starting ingest process.